fumes/fumes.11ty/src/articles/kantata-barock-reunites.md

 date: 2011-07-11
 category: photo-journalism
 tags:
   - article
+  - photo-journalism
   - celebration
   - culture
   - documentary
   - global-warming
   - Indonesia
   - photography
   - music
   - people
   - report
   - Java
 license:
 thumb: kantata.jpg
 description: "Comprising the former members of Kantata Takwa, this new music collaboration continues in their tradition of writing socially charged music for which they are so revered for in Indonesia."